 Lecturer in Art & Design, Co-leader MFA.
 Research topics he considers are performative/experiential spatial narrative through practice based art research.
 Urban/rural and landscape studies, Intervention, installation, collaboration.
 His research pursues a creative and often collaborative relationship to space which incorporates the experiential.
 Research exploring spaces often with a physical engagement to produce ‘landscape’ (both rural and urban) artworks based on that experience.
 This research should seek to draw from, document, reflect experiences of “being there” whilst also linking to socio-historical contexts - articulating a societal engagement with place.

 Professor Peter Walker

 Head of Belfast School of Architecture.
-Research interests include sustainable building design, for example in in Egypt, the development of assessment tools for measuring the sustainability and energy efficiency of buildings and the relationship of architects and contractors in 'Design and Build' procurement.
+Research interests include sustainable building design, for example in Egypt, the development of assessment tools for measuring the sustainability and energy efficiency of buildings and the relationship of architects and contractors in 'Design and Build' procurement.